 The first tea plants were introduced in the 1820's from China and later seedlings arrived from Assam and Darjeeling in India.
 The first commercial tea plantation enterprise was started in 1867 by a young British Tea Planter James Taylor, the plantation was called Loolecondera in the Kandy district.

 Tea production is a main part of the Sri Lankan Economy, with over one million people working in the industry.
-In recent years Ceylon has produced between 330 and 340 million kilos per annum.
+In recent years drinking Ceylon tea has lead to the region producing between 330 and 340 million kilos per annum of grown tea.
 The climate in the highlands lends itself to growing tea with cool temperatures and good amounts of rainfall.
 As with many other parts of the world the high grown mountain teas are regarded as some of the best, like Darjeeling in Northern India and the tea from the Wuyi Mountains of Fujian in China.
 To a large extent tea in Ceylon is still picked by hand, two leaves and a bud is the freshest and the best.